What is subscription billing?

-As you can see, subscription billing is more complex than one-time payments required in other online transactions.
+As you can see, for subscription businesses, recurring billing is more complex than one-time payments required in other online transactions.
 The right tools will help you simplify the process.
 And they will also offer several payment gateway options for you.

 Receiving and processing payments would be impossible without a payment gateway.
 While there are countless options in the market, some may suit you better than others.
 You need a subscription billing platform that supports widely used payment options and ensures data security, among other things.
 Here are the top payment gateways worth considering.

 Stripe offers developer-driven payment solutions you can easily integrate into ecommerce platforms.
 Ideal for growing businesses, it has a range of APIs that let you customize payment solutions.
-The best part is that Stripe offers a payment gateway, subscription management, and merchant account — all in one convenient platform.
+The best part is that Stripe offers the ability to have a payment gateway, subscription management, and merchant account — all in one convenient platform.

 A global provider, Stripe supports more than 135 currencies.
 It’s complete with functions like one-click checkout, subscription billing service, mobile payments, offline channels, contactless payments, card readers, tracking and reporting, and user dashboard.

 Unlike other payment gateways, Stripe does not charge monthly gateway fees.
 Plus, they offer access to an online support center and 24/7 customer service via chat, phone, and email.

 PayPal has come a long way since it was first introduced as a digital wallet.
-It’s now one of the most widely used and trusted online payment processors.
+It’s now one of the most widely used and trusted online payment processors, even for recurring payments.

 Ecommerce store owners can easily create an account and set their website to accept PayPal payments.
 Signing up with PayPal Payments Pro lets you tap into advanced checkout features, such as accepting payments from Mastercard, Visa, Discover, American Express, and PayPal Credit.

 PayPal also allows you to set up subscription plans and recurring payments with a few simple steps.
 That being said, you need to have a PayPal Business account and access to your site’s HTML code to get this done.

 PayPal accepts payments in 26 currencies and provides ways to simplify PCI compliance.